Physics and Chemistry of Functional Interfaces

 This module handbook serves to describe contents, learning outcome, methods and examination type as well as linking to current dates for courses and module examination in the respective sections.

-PH2166 is a semester module in English or German language at Master’s level which is offered in winter semester.
+PH2166 is a semester module in English language at Master’s level which is offered every semester.

 This Module is included in the following catalogues within the study programs in physics.

 - Specific catalogue of special courses for condensed matter physics

 - Specific catalogue of special courses for Applied and Engineering Physics